-Stock your kitchen with these six foods to build lean muscle:
+Stock your kitchen with these six muscle building foods to build lean muscle:

 2. Wild Salmon